Outcome and program

 Detailed report on performance

-The Court continues to deal with the most complex and difficult family law cases containing either parenting or financial issues or a combination of both.
+The Court deals with the most complex and difficult family law cases containing either parenting or financial issues or a combination of both.

 |Issues sought on Applications for Final Orders|

-The Court's case mix is predominantly complex cases that often involve multiple issues with higher levels of conflict between the parties.
-The parties in these cases are less likely to settle their dispute and therefore have a higher chance of needing a judicial decision at trial.
-Of all the cases finalised during 2013–14, 16.4 per cent required a judge to make the final judgment.
+The Court's cases are made up of complex matters that often involve multiple parenting or financial issues that have higher levels of conflict between the parties.
+The parties in these cases are less likely to arrive at an agreement on their dispute and, as a result, will have a high chance of requiring a judicial decision after conducting a trial.
+Of all the cases finalised during 2014–15, about 40 per cent were placed into a judges docket which meant that efforts to have them settle did not work and so they needed to be managed by a judge towards proceeding to trial.
+As a result, 15.3 per cent of cases required a judge to make the final judgment.

 Figure 3.4 shows the changing settlement and attrition trend of the Court's completed cases and the case management phase where they finalised.